Welcome to Saxony

 Chemnitz European Capital of Culture 2025

 Once the richest city in Germany, then for decades not really making an appearance and only remembered by many as the "former Karl Marx City" - Chemnitz has set out to represent Germany as the "European Capital of Culture" in 2025.
 In the Capital of Culture 2025, undiscovered places will be brought to life and the invisible made visible in projects in line with the motto "C the Unseen".
 The focus will be on Europe's movers and shakers, weaving the thread of history into the future.
-Around 100 projects and around 1,000 events are planned for 2025.
+Here you can find all of the approximately 100 projects and around 1,000 events are planned for 2025.
 The good news: Visitors don't have to wait until 2025 to explore the undiscovered in Chemnitz and the Cultural Region.

-Take a look at our top outdoor tips:
+Take a look at our top tips to make the most of our region in summer:

 Our highlights